redhat-developer/app-services-sdk-js/README.md

-# app-services-sdk-js
+# RHOAS SDKs for JavaScript and TypeScript

-RHOAS SDK for JavaScript and Typescript
+NPM packages and API clients for RHOAS.